What is COBRA?

 How long is COBRA coverage for?

 If you terminate an employee or reduce their hours, your health plan must offer continuation coverage for at least 18 months after that qualifying event.
-But, the 18-month requirement may be extended under different circumstances.
+But, certain circumstances may allow for an extension past the 18-month requirement.

-If an employee becomes eligible for Medicare before being terminated or experiencing a reduction in hours, their spouse and dependents are eligible for COBRA coverage either 36 months after the employee became eligible for Medicare, or 18 months after the employee experienced the qualifying event—whichever is longer.
-For example, if an employee became eligible for Medicare, and then experienced a qualifying event two months later, their spouse and dependents would be eligible for COBRA for 34 months after the qualifying event (36 months minus two months).
+For example, if an employee becomes eligible for Medicare and then experiences a qualifying event two months later, their spouse and dependents would be eligible for COBRA for 34 months after the qualifying event (36 months minus two months).

 If a beneficiary becomes disabled, they can elect extended COBRA coverage for an additional 11 months.